 My sense of time was warping; when my doctor said it had been about 30 minutes, I felt like it had only been 10.
 After that, though, time seemed to move agonizingly slowly.
 When I heard “just a few more minutes” I was a little relieved, but soon began to wonder why my definition of “a few” and his definition seemed to be so wildly different.
 My mother was sitting across the room; why would they leave me here for another hour?
 Eventually, some beeping next to me indicated that things were ramping down.
 I slowly returned to my rapidly overheating body.
 I managed to say “very hot,” and the blanket was removed, along with my scarf.
 The room wobbled, my stomach turned, and I closed my eyes again.

 The time it took to fully come out of the effects of the ketamine infusion was probably about 20 minutes, but again, I wasn’t the best timekeeper.
-Moving my head and eyes provoked the nausea, so I had to settle with the awkward feeling that I wasn’t making enough eye contact while people were talking.
+Moving my head and eyes provoked the nausea, so I tried to stay completely stationary.
 We chatted about what it felt like, what kinds of things I saw, and what I thought about during the ketamine treatment.
 When I felt sturdy enough to bring my legs up to my chest, I put my head down on my knees and cried.
-I can’t say why- the anxiety beforehand, the nausea, the fear that it won’t work, maybe all of the above.
+I can’t say why – the anxiety beforehand, the nausea, the fear that it won’t work, maybe all of the above.
 It was an overwhelming experience, but I’m told that it gets easier.

 Trusting the Process of IV Ketamine Therapy